PaulSolt/TestingTimeStarter/README.md

         XCTAssertEqual(expected, actual)
     }

-As you refactor, you can simply tests down to less lines of code by leveraging the setUp() method.
+As you refactor, you can simply tests down to less lines of code by leveraging the `setUp()` method.

 Using this model as a guide helps you structure tests that are easy to read.

+## Ideas for Tests

+    func testTrialInstallDateIsSetOnStart()
+    func testDurationInDaysIs7()
+    func testExpiredDate()
+    func testTrialNotExpiredAfter0Days()
+    func testTrialNotExpiredAfter7Days()
+    func testTrialExpiresAfter21Days()
+    func testResetChangesDateToCurrentTime()

 ## References